 For this purpose, we add our own labels for linking to any place in this documentation.

 Our naming convention is as follows:

-- Character set: a through z, 0 through 9, dash, underscore.
+- Character set: a through z, 0 through 9, hyphen, underscore.

 c_api is the directory name,

 box_index is the file name (without “.rst”), and

 Use a hyphen “-” to delimit the path and the file name.
 In the documentation